$r$ICE-closed subcategories induced by the morphism category of projective modules: Introduction

+One advantage of working with $\CP(\Lambda)$ is the existence of a duality between $\CP(\Lambda)$ and $\CP(\Lambda^{\mathrm{op}})$, obtained by applying $(-)^*=\Hom_{\Lambda}(-,\Lambda)$ componentwise to objects in $\CP(\Lambda)$.
+This yields a dual version of Theorem~A stated in \ref{Thm.
+IKE-rigid-Mor}.
+In the dual setting, we deal with IKE-closed subcategories in $\CP(\Lambda)$, that is, subcategories closed under admissible images, admissible kernels and extensions.

+According to Theorem~A and its dual, we observe that for a pair of rigid objects $(\mathsf{P},\mathsf{I})$, the subcategory $\mathsf{Cok}\,\mathsf{P}\cap \mathsf{Ker}\,\mathsf{I}$ is an IE-closed subcategory, closed under admissible images and extensions.
+Inspired by twin modules defined in \cite{ES2}, we introduce in Definition~\ref{def:twin-rigid} the notion of twin objects, which are pairs of rigid objects satisfying certain homological conditions.
+We then use them to classify IE-subcategories as follows.

-\textbf{Theorem A.} (Theorem \ref{Thm. the first-bijection}) {\it Let $\Lambda$ be a basic artin algebra, $\rm tilt\CP(\La)$ be the set of isomorphism classes of basic tilting objects in $\CP(\La)$ and $s\tau\mbox{-}{\rm tilt}\La$ be the set of isomorphism classes of basic support $\tau$-tilting $\La$-modules.
-Then there exists a bijection
+\textbf{Theorem B.} (Theorem \ref{thm:main-twin-IEclosed123}) Let $\La$ be an Artin algebra.
+Then there is mutually inverse bijections between the following two sets: \begin{enumerate} \item The set of equivalent classes of IE-closed subcategories $\CC$ of $\CP(\La)$ which admit an $\Ext$-progenerator and an $\Ext$-injective cogenerator. \item The set of isomorphism classes of basic twin rigid objects $(\mathsf{P}, \mathsf{I})$. \end{enumerate}